-- Number place value: Read, write, order and compare numbers up to 10 000 000; Count forwards and backwards in steps of powers of 10 for any given number to 1, 000, 000; - Interpret negative numbers in context, count forwards and backwards with positive and negative whole numbers through zero; Round any number to 1,000,000 to the nearest 10, 100, 1000, 10 000 and 100.
-000, Solve number problems and practical problems that involve all of the above. - Number addition and subtraction: Add and subtract numbers mentally with increasingly large numbers and decimals to two decimal places; Add and subtract whole numbers with more than 4 digits and decimals with two decimal places, including using formal written methods (columnar addition and subtraction); Solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why; Use rounding to check answers to calculations and determine in the context of a problem levels of accuracy; Solve problems involving numbers up to 3 decimal places. - Number multiplication and division: To multiply and divide numbers mentally drawing upon known facts; To multiply and divide whole number and decimals by 10, 100 and 1000; Solve problem involving multiplication and division, including scaling by simple fractions and problems involving simple rates. - Multiply multi-digit numbers up to 4 digits by a one or two-digit whole number using an efficient written method, including long multiplication for two-digit numbers; Recognise and use square
+- Know and Use Numbers: Read, write, order and compare numbers up to 10 000 000; Count forwards and backwards in steps of powers of 10 for any given number to 1, 000, 000; - Interpret negative numbers in context, count forwards and backwards with positive and negative whole numbers through zero; Round any number to 1,000,000 to the nearest 10, 100, 1000, 10 000 and 100.
+000, Solve number problems and practical problems that involve all of the above. - Addition and Subtraction: Add and subtract numbers mentally with increasingly large numbers and decimals to two decimal places; Add and subtract whole numbers with more than 4 digits and decimals with two decimal places, including using formal written methods (columnar addition and subtraction); Solve addition and subtraction multistep problems in contexts, deciding which operations and methods to use and why; Use rounding to check answers to calculations and determine in the context of a problem levels of accuracy; Solve problems involving numbers up to 3 decimal places. - Long multiplication, square numbers and cube numbers: To multiply and divide numbers mentally drawing upon known facts; To multiply and divide whole number and decimals by 10, 100 and 1000; Solve problem involving multiplication and division, including scaling by simple fractions and problems involving simple rates. - Multiply multi-digit numbers up to 4 digits by a one or two-digit whole number using an efficient written method, including long multiplication for two-digit numbers; Recognise and use square numbers and cube numbers, and the notation for squared (2) and

-Literacy

-This term, children will be studying WW2 through reading the class novel 'Carrie's War' by Nina Bawden.
-They will also be doing cross curricular writing based on their geography topic on Brazil (this will include character descriptions of mythical Brazilian characters, writing their own myths, creation stories and recounts).
+Literacy This term children will be studying WW2 through reading the class novel 'Carrie's War' by Nina Bawden.
+They will also be doing cross curricular writing based on their geography topic on Europe (this will include character descriptions of mythical characters, writing their own myths, creation stories and recounts).
 They will learn to:

-- Make comparisons within and across books and stories. - Participate in discussion about books, taking turns and listening and responding to what others say. - To predict what might happen from details stated or implied. - Participate in discussion about books, taking turns and listening and responding to what others say. - To write with purpose. - Identify an audience for writing. - Choose the appropriate form of writing - Note, develop and research ideas. - Plan, draft, edit, rewrite and improve. - Draw inferences such as inferring characters' feelings, thoughts and motives from their actions and justifying
+- Make comparisons within and across books and stories. - Participate in discussion about books, taking turns and listening and responding to what others say. - To predict what might happen from details stated or implied. - Participate in discussion about books, taking turns and listening and responding to what others say. - To write with purpose. - Identify an audience for writing. - Choose the appropriate form of writing - Note, develop and research ideas. - Plan, draft, edit, rewrite and improve. - Draw inferences such as inferring characters' feelings, thoughts and motives from their actions and justifying inferences with evidence. - Use and understand grammatical terminology when discussing writing